 At Levels 6 and 7, there is a requirement to cast to a particular angle at each of these levels; Level 6 – one cast to a minimum of horizontal and Level 7 – one cast to a minimum of 45 degrees from vertical.
 See chart below.

-Even though they are not being asked to cast to a handstand, their (Level 6 & 7) casts will be evaluated as if they are supposed to be casting to a handstand as in Levels 8-10.
+Even though Levels 6 & 7 are not being asked to cast to a handstand, their casts will be evaluated as if they are supposed to be casting to a handstand as in Levels 8-10.

 How do you measure the angle and apply the appropriate deductions?
 Take a look at the picture below of an athlete performing the cast requirement in a Level 4 bar routine.